OutSystems/docs-product/src/develop/logic/actions.md

 <div class="info" markdown="1">

-Applies to Mobile Apps and Reactive Web Apps only
+Applies to Mobile Apps and Reactive Web Apps only.

 </div>